pnisensor/pni-sdk-rs/README.md

 - [ ] Considering: Flushing serial after every error (may make this opt-in)
 - [ ] nicer wrappers for stuff like calibration (to keep track of sample points) and other higher-level abstractions
 - [ ] Derive on the Get macro, or a more centralized codegen for our SDK

+## A note about testing
+When running `cargo test`, it defaults to running tests in parallel, with the number of jobs being the number of CPUs on your machine.

+If tests are performed in parallel, then multiple threads will try to connect to the serialport, leading to a "device busy" failure.

+Please run `cargo test -j1` to limit the number of jobs to 1.
+Each test should have its own scope and `drop` the serialport (or struct containing it) after it completes its test